Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Peter--Weyl decomposition and the unitary -design condition

-When the $t$-design condition is satisfied, the discrete operator $T^{(J)}_{MN}$ equals the continuum operator exactly, and the syndrome extraction is faithful.
-The size $n_t$ of the $t$-design determines the dimension of the ancilla register; a $t$-design on $\mathrm{SU}(2)$ requires at least $\sum_{j=0}^{t}(2j+1)^2 = O(t^3)$ elements (by dimension counting of the Peter-Weyl basis up to spin $t$), so the ancilla overhead grows polynomially with the coordination number and $j_{\mathrm{max}}$.
+When the $t$-design condition is satisfied, the discrete and continuum protocols produce identical measurement statistics and identical post-measurement states on the data register, so the syndrome extraction is faithful.
+The size $n_t$ of the $t$-design determines the dimension of the ancilla register; a $t$-design on $\mathrm{SU}(2)$ requires at least $\sum_{j=0,\frac12,1,\ldots}^{t} (2j+1)^2 = O(t^3)$ elements by dimension counting of the Peter--Weyl basis up to spin $t$, so the ancilla overhead grows polynomially with the coordination number and $j_{\mathrm{max}}$.